China quietly rolls back retaliatory tariffs on some US-made semiconductors, import agencies say

 “We only found out after we filed the declaration — without doing that, we wouldn’t have known,” Chen said.
 “The news is now spreading like wildfire.”

+That means semiconductors from American chip designers like Qualcomm and Nvidia, manufactured outside the US would not be subject to China’s 125% tariff on US goods.

+This week’s exemptions appear to apply only to logic chips, which process and control data flow, an area dominated by the US.
+Memory chips, which store and retrieve data, are not included in the exemptions.
+South Korean firms Samsung and SK Hynix are the leaders in this market.

-The local customs authority in Shenzhen appears to have notified some companies about the change.
+The local customs authority in Shenzhen appears to have notified some companies about the update.

 “Fantastic news!
 We have received a new notice from China Customs, stating that eight tariff codes related to semiconductors/integrated circuits are now exempt from additional tariffs on US imports,” Shenzhen HJET Supply Chain wrote in a post on its official social media account Thursday.